franck-benault/creditCardFraudDetection/README.md

 So again the result is not very convincig because only a few transactions are filtered.
 The good point is that the number of fraudulent transactions filtered are low (0.05%).

+### Filter on MCC code
+Some MCC codes have a very low fraud rate.
+This is in fact the most efficient way to filter 4% of transactions can be filtered.

+### Fitering results
+The filtering does not give a very good results.
+Only 5% of the transactions are filtered but the filtering errors are quite rare 5 maximum for around 1000 fradulent transactions.

 ## Main Classifiers
 ### First Classifiers
 The goal of these first classifiers (DummyClassifier, Naive Bayes, Auto gluon) are not to be used in a "real production context" but to set up some figures to evaluate the performance of more advanced classifiers.